Questions on Admission

 We offer the same Secondary School curriculum like in mainstream schools, except Mother Tongue.
 We have Express, Normal Academic and Normal Technical courses leading to GCE N & O level certifications.

 Individualisation of the curriculum will occur through the Individual Education Plan (IEP) process, with inputs from the teaching staff and autism consultants.
 This plan is compiled during the first term in school and builds upon the information gathered during the admissions assessment.
 The IEP covers all aspects of the curriculum , including both academic and non-academic learning.
 Parents will be invited to be fully involved in the IEP process.

 The delivery of the goals contained in the IEP are carried out by the class teachers in their weekly teaching plans.
 Family care-givers are also actively encouraged to reinforce the lessons taught including life skills and communication programmes to assist the student in achieving the goals.

 Pathlight is an autism-focused school in Singapore, which offers mainstream academic curriculum, together with life readiness skills.
-It serves primarily children and youths diagnosed with Autistic Spectrum Disorders (ASD).
+It serves primarily children and youths diagnosed with autism.

 The school applied for blanket exemption for Mother Tongue for our students based on the following grounds:

 - Language is not a strength for most students with autism